Voice of America journalists demand resignation of news agency’s top leadership

 In his speech at VOA headquarters, Pompeo spoke about “American exceptionalism” and criticized censorship by governments in China, Iran and elsewhere.
 He advised VOA to focus on America’s strengths, not its flaws.
 “It is not fake news for you to broadcast that this is the greatest nation in the history of the world and the greatest nation that civilization has ever known,” he said.

-Reilly, who held a brief Q&A with Pompeo after his address, ordered VOA to carry Pompeo’s appearances on its TV channels and web streams, leading to internal complaints that he was using VOA to promote the views of a political ally and the administration.
+Reilly, who held a brief Q&A with Pompeo after his address, ordered VOA to carry Pompeo’s appearances on its TV channels and Web streams, leading to internal complaints that he was using VOA to promote the views of a political ally and the administration.

 Reporters from outside news organizations were barred from the event, and VOA reporters weren’t permitted to ask Pompeo questions after it.
 When Widakuswara sought to question Pompeo as he departed, Reilly openly rebuked her, telling her she didn’t “know how to behave” and that she was “out of order,” according to people at the event.